xiGUAwanOU/tech-note/cheatsheets/frontend/vuejs-what-is-v-model-short-for.md

-keywords vuejs, v-model, short for inputs vuejs, javascript
+keywords vuejs, v-model, short for labels vuejs, javascript

-# Vuejs: What Is `v-model` Short for
+# VueJs: What Is `v-model` Short for
 ```html
 <input v-model="something">
 ```